 (2) Limit Sugar Intake

 Sugar is a key contributor to poor gut health because it feeds the bad bacteria in your gut and can lead to disorders like candida and SIBO.
-In fact, the unwanted yeast and bacteria in your gut feed off of sugar and need it to survive.
-If you limit sugar, or even eliminate sugar for a short while, you can slowly kill off the “bad” bacteria taking asylum in your gut.
-Just be prepared for those bad bacteria to scream at you to eat some sugar!
+The unwanted yeast and bacteria in your gut feed off sugar and need it to survive.
+If you limit sugar or even eliminate sugar for a short while, you can slowly kill off the “bad” bacteria taking asylum in your gut.
+Just be prepared for intense sugar cravings as those harmful bacteria scream at you to feed them by eating sugar!

-You don’t have to take sugar out of your diet forever.
+Remember, you don’t have to take sugar out of your diet forever.
 Simply eliminate or severely limit your sugar for a few weeks.
 Give your gut time to heal.
-Once it’s stronger, you can resume eating a moderate amount of sugar daily without experiencing digestive symptoms.
+Once it’s stronger, chances are you’ll be able to resume eating moderate sugar daily without experiencing digestive symptoms.

 (3) Probiotics

 You also can load up on fermented and cultured foods, which are loaded with natural probiotics.
-Enjoy foods like kimchi, sauerkraut, fermented pickles, yogurt, kefir and my personal favorite, kombucha (fermented tea).
-These living foods promote healthy gut flora by introducing good bacteria into your belly and helping that good bacteria to proliferate.
+Enjoy foods like kimchi, sauerkraut, fermented pickles, yogurt, kefir, and my favorite, kombucha (fermented tea).
+These living foods promote healthy gut flora by introducing good bacteria into your belly and helping the good bacteria proliferate.

 Gut Health Matters

-Talk to a doctor to help you figure out what’s behind your leaky gut symptoms and then work with a nutritionist to help you heal your gut for good.
-I encourage you to sign up for my free 7-Day Heal Your Gut Challenge as well.
+Talk to a doctor to help you figure out what’s behind your leaky gut symptoms, and then work with a nutritionist to help you heal your gut for good.
+I encourage you to also sign up for my free 7-Day Heal Your Gut Challenge.

 Thanks Donna.
 Gut health is so important!